-Examiners appointed by the Court of Claims, as beneficiaries of the Legislative Representative Districts of the State, rooms for ninety students are provided in the dormitory.
+For the accommodation of students sent by the Board of Examiners appointed by the Court of Claims, as beneficiaries of the Legislative Representative Districts of the State, rooms for ninety students are provided in the dormitory.
 To these good substantial board is furnished at \$2.25 per week, payable in advance.
 Students lodging in the dormitory furnish their own rooms.
 Good boarding, with fuel, lights, and furnished room can be obtained in private families at rates varying from \$3.50 to \$5 per week.
+In all cases where students can at all afford it, boarding and lodging in private families are recommended.